spdx/spdx-spec/chapters/annotations.md

 EXAMPLE 2 RDF:

-For RDF, the annotations are a property of the SPDX Document, Package, File, or Snippet they are annotating.
+For RDF, the annotations are a property of the SPDX document, package, file, or snippet they are annotating.

 ```text
 <File rdf:about="#SPDXRef-45">